CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 1: Manage Azure Cosmos DB.md

     ![](media/lab4/4.png)

-7. On the desktop, Double-click the file **dtui.exe**.
+7. On the desktop, double-click the file **dtui.exe**.
 This application is the Data Migration Tool.

     ![](media/lab4/5.png)